WildCodeSchool/2203-wns-etchebest-virtuoz-back/README.md

 ## Docker

-The whole application can be run with docker :
+the whole application can be launched on the front side of the project with the "docker compose up" command
-"command docker compose up"